gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

-The use of FDMA techniques, in which the same code is used to broadcast navigation signals on different frequencies, and the placement of civil GLONASS transmissions on frequencies close to $$ 1600 $$ MHz, well above the GPS L1 band, have complicated the design of combined GLONASS/GPS receivers, particularly low–cost equipment for mass–market applications.
+The use of FDMA techniques, in which the same code is used to broadcast navigation signals on different frequencies, and the placement of civil GLONASS transmissions on frequencies centered at $$ 1602 $$ MHz, well above the GPS L1 band, have complicated the design of combined GLONASS/GPS receivers, particularly low–cost equipment for mass–market applications.